FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 generation of the final output via the templating or a serializer.

 To do so, you first need to create a ``View`` instance in your controller action.
-The ``View`` object is a simple data holder that describes the response so it must then be processed by the ``ViewHandler`` that transforms it into a proper ``Response`` object.
+The ``View`` object is a simple data holder that describes the response.
+So it must then be processed by the ``ViewHandler`` that transforms it into a proper ``Response`` object.

 By default, you have to manually call the ``ViewHandler`` to transform your